Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Acknowledgments and disclosure of funding

 \section{Acknowledgments and disclosure of funding}

 Sammy Khalife gratefully acknowledges support from Air Force Office of Scientific Research (AFOSR) grant FA95502010341, and from the Office of Naval Research (ONR) grant N00014-24-1-2645.
-J.T.-C. thanks Jazz G. Suchen for useful discussions during the write-up of this paper, particularly regarding Proposition~\ref{prop:tanh_loglog}.
+Josué Tonelli-Cueto thanks Jazz G. Suchen for useful discussions during the write-up of this paper, particularly regarding Proposition~\ref{prop:tanh_loglog}, and Brittany Shannahan and Lewie-Napoleon III for emotional support.